EnronChain/Enron/docs/basics/README.md

 # Basics

-This repository contains reference documentation on the basic concepts of Enron.
+This repository contains reference documentation on the basic concepts of Echelon.

 1. [Chain ID](./chain_id.md)
 1. [Accounts](./accounts.md)